weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 </details>

-#### Q: How can I run the latest master branch with docker-compose?
+#### Q: How can I run the latest master branch with Docker Compose?

 <details>
   <summary>Answer</summary>

-> You can run Weaviate with `docker-compose`, you can build your own container off the [`master`](https://github.com/weaviate/weaviate) branch.
+> You can run Weaviate with `Docker Compose`, you can build your own container off the [`master`](https://github.com/weaviate/weaviate) branch.
 Note that this is not an officially released Weaviate version, so this might contain bugs.
 >
 > ```sh
 > git clone https://github.com/weaviate/weaviate.git